logan-gatlin/the-halcyon-book/src/docs/keywords.md

 The branch of the first pattern that is matched (from top to bottom) will be taken.
 While pattern matching, underscores `_` and identifiers match any value.
 `with` can be used without an accompanying `match` when declaring a function with a single parameter.
+Doing so adds an implicit extra parameter to the function, which gets matched in the match expression.
 ### Example
 ```halcyon
 module MatchDemo =